rlkant18/SkriptKiddies2019/README.md

 Repo for the American Express Summer Intern Hackathon

+## HOW TO RUN
-start the react-native server using react-native start --reset-cache then start the actual application from xcode or android studio
+1. Start the react-native server using `react-native start --reset-cache`
+2. Start the actual application from xcode or android studio